mrc-ide/grout/README.md

 The Response schema includes a `$ref` for the `data` property, with value `grout-data`.
 In order for this `$ref` to be satisfied during validation, the expected data schema needs to be given `$id: "grout-data"`.
-This happens in the integration test helper method `getData`, which takes a data schema name parameter.
-It loads both the Response and expected data schema, and appends `$id: "grout-data` to the data schema before performing validation and returning the data.
+This happens in the integration test helper method `validateResponse` (called from `getData`), which takes a data schema name parameter.
+It loads both the Response and expected data schema, and appends `$id: "grout-data` to the data schema before performing validation.
 This works so long as there is only one loaded schema with that `$id`.

 A better solution for dynamic nested schema would be to use `$dynamicRef`.
-However, a longstanding bug with `$dynamicRef` in Ajv prevents this.
+However, a [longstanding bug](https://github.com/ajv-validator/ajv/issues/1573) with `$dynamicRef` in Ajv prevents this.